rafalkopiec/mtsp/README.md

 - For v1, these five fields are required.
 - The preview image should be a `.jpg` for loading efficiency.
 - The 3D file format should be `.usdz`, as it is compatible with all involved XR systems.

+### Decoding
+A Swift-based decoder is available as a package here [github.com/rafalkopiec/mtsp-decoder](https://github.com/rafalkopiec/mtsp-decoder).